 How do I know if I am part of the 80%?

 About 10% of Australians are part of the Left, and another 10% belong to the Right.
 The rest of us are not part of these blocs.
 There is quick way to test where you sit.
 If your current job was obtained through political connections or union or corporate networks, then guess what? you’re part of the patronage networks of Left and Right.
 If you sit on a government committee or have been appointed to a corporate board, ditto.
 If you have no patronage networks to get you into jobs or onto government committees or corporate boards, then relax, you’re part of the 80% of us who are outside Left and Right.

 Can I join if I am a member of a political party?

 Yes.
 You can join if you are a member of an existing political party, or if you have never been involved in a political organisation before.
 All we ask is that you tell us of any affiliations you may have when you fill in the membership form.
-There is no cost to join during the month of October.

 Are you anti-PC?

 Yes.
 But we think the bigger threat to free speech in Australia comes from peer-pressure and group-think in institutions, workplaces and dinner parties than from laws.
 Both Right and Left tend to spend most of their time shouting for or against the distant actions of governments, when in truth the big things that affect our lives happen much closer to home – crappy jobs, stress in daily life, the frustration of dealing with Centrelink or Telstra, confusion about the role of men in society, and the epidemic of loneliness.
 The ‘culture wars’ ignore most of this.
 For most of us, they are a big distraction from fixing the important things.